Does Your Credit Card Debt Affect Your Loan Acceptance?

 - The likelihood of receiving a housing loan increases due to credit scores improving.

-- Credit scores, one of many important attributes, are consulted for a home loan.
+- Credit scores, one of many important attributes, are heavily considered within a home loan.

 - If your monthly balance and payments are too high, credit card debt may limit the amount you can borrow to buy a house or reduce your chances of being approved for a housing loan.